nismod/irv-frontend/README.md

 See https://github.com/nismod/infra-risk-vis/ for `docker-compose.yml` and how
 the frontend is composed with other services.

+## Development

+Developer-focussed documentation on the app and potential roadmap:

+- [HOWTO](./docs/howto.md) - simple overview of the app structure, main concepts and some pointers on how to add new things
+- [directions](./docs/directions.md) - detailed overview of the current folder
+  hierarchy, and a list of refactoring directions and additions that could be made in the future
+- [Deck.gl](./docs/deckgl.md) - some rationale and descriptions of the ways in which the app extends vanilla deck.gl behavior, especially the prop merging
+- [comments](./docs/code-thoughts.md) - comments on what could be improved in individual files, if time and resource allow

 ## License

 This codebase is made available under the MIT License, copyright (c) 2023 Tom